aptos-foundation/registry-projects/registry/prediction.md

 9. **Cancel**: Users might want to cancel their prediction before the market is resolved.
 Implement a function to allow for cancellation under certain conditions.
 10. **Market Expiry**: Define a mechanism to automatically close markets after a specified time to prevent utilization of outdated events.

----

-Funding estimate: $100-150k depending on quality of team

-Target teams to fund: 1